Pyrdacor/Ambermoon/Disks/German/readme.txt

 - Reverted max swim values from 99 to 95
 - Reverted current swim value of Tar from 99 back to 90
 - Reverted Nelvin's and Tar's max U-M and R-M skills from 99 back to 95
-- Reverted item name "Krumms√§bel" in AM2_BLIT to "SCIMITAR"
+- Reverted item name "Krumms‰bel" in AM2_BLIT to "SCIMITAR"
 - Fixed Whip parry penalty (change relative item data byte 0x11 from 01 to 02).
 It now correctly reduces parry by 10.
 - Fixed Banded Armour attack penalty (change relative item data byte 0x11 from 00 to 01).
 It now correctly reduces attack by 4.
 - Fixed Plate Armour attack penalty (change relative item data byte 0x11 from 00 to 01).
 It now correctly reduces attack by 6.